Skip to main content

 Paid Family Caregiver Programs in Connecticut

-Bottom line: Connecticut does not have one simple statewide program that automatically pays any spouse, son, or daughter to care for an older adult at home.
-The real paths are mostly through the Connecticut Home Care Program for Elders (CHCPE) and Community First Choice (CFC), plus smaller backup options like state respite help, CT Paid Leave, and VA caregiver benefits for some veterans.
+Bottom line: Connecticut does not have one simple statewide program that pays any spouse, son, or daughter to care for an older adult at home.
+The real paths are mostly through CHCPE and Community First Choice.
+Some families may also use state respite help, CT Paid Leave, or VA caregiver benefits if the rules fit.

-For most Connecticut seniors, the best first call is CHCPE referrals at 800-445-5394, option 4.
-If the senior is already on Medicaid and the main goal is self-directed attendant care, call 211 between 8:30 a.m. and 5:00 p.m. and choose option 3 for CFC help.
+For most Connecticut seniors, the best first call is CHCPE referrals at 1-800-445-5394, option 4.
+If the senior already has Medicaid and the main goal is self-directed attendant care, call 211 between 8:30 a.m. and 5:00 p.m., Monday through Friday, and choose option 3 for CFC help.
+For more state help beyond caregiving, see our Connecticut senior benefits guide.

 Emergency help now